 Build larger scale experiments in your top 10 tests.
 This might include rearranging the layout of a landing page to make it different.
-These test can be modified and lead you to a more substantial breakthrough in your testing.
+These tests can be modified and lead you to a more substantial breakthrough in your testing.

 2. Give enough time to produce useful data

-If you are waiting to increase your revenue with A/B test, it will rarely work for you.
+If you are waiting to increase your revenue with the A/B test, it will rarely work for you.
 You need to be patient and let your test run long enough.

 A long run A/B test will give you a substantial sample size.
 It will make you easier to differentiate between the two variations.

 You may have a question on, how long should you wait?

 Depending on your company and your execution you can take time.
 It could happen in hours or days or weeks.
 A big game here is the traffic.
 If your business gets lots of traffic, it is just an hour, or it will take longer for you.

 Now you have run your experiments, it’s time for evaluation.
 Analyze each outcome and decide the next step.
 The goal of an A/B test is to implement the winning variation.

 According to industry standards, a winning variation is going to give you a 95% statistical lift and 80% statistical power.